I regretted not listening to my friend who had been here before.

 The snowy owls stayed at the very tip, which was a 50-minute walk for me from the parking lot.
 Since it was a thin piece of land extending out into the ocean, it was windy and cold.
 The highest wind speed recorded there was 150 mile per hour in the 1960s.

-I did listen to Conrad a little bit.
+I did listen to my friend a little bit.
 I brought one small bottle of Aquafina 500mL water, which I finished within the first half an hour in the morning.
 I never expected that it would be so difficult to walk long distance with the camera gear on my shoulder.
 It was like walking while hand-carrying a 50-inch LCD TV.
 It was okay in the first few minutes, but the weight got to me quickly and it became a daunting task.
 To me, walking 100 feet with the 50 pound camera gear felt like walking miles without any gear.

 Now, it’s way past sunset.
 I didn’t have a flashlight.
 Everybody else had long gone.